KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 Options are used to specify how different pipelines variants can be configured in more precise and strict way than it is usually done through macros.

-Currently, there are 2 types of option data:
+Currently, there are 5 types of option data:

 - `flag` options are used for on/off type of data, like whether some feature is enabled.
-- `count` options are used for unsigned positive numbers, like maximum size of joint matrices array.
+- `uint` options are used for unsigned positive numbers, like maximum size of joint matrices array.
+- `sint` options are used for signed numbers.
+- `float` options are used for floating point numbers.
+- `enum` options are used to declare enumeration of option values for user to choose from.

 Also, there are 2 classes of options: